Safer Inventory

 @safer/ui

-Design system — React components shared between web and the mobile webview surfaces.
-Tokens defined in CSS custom properties; the mobile app re-implements the exact same token table in theme.ts because RN can't consume CSS, but the visual output is byte-for-byte aligned.
+The shared design system.
+React components used across web and the mobile webview surfaces.
+Tokens live in CSS custom properties on web, and the mobile app re-implements the same token table in theme.ts because RN can't consume CSS.
+Output is byte-for-byte aligned across both.

 @safer/types

 Cross-surface TypeScript contracts.
-A Shopify webhook payload type used by the API is the same type consumed by the web dashboard and the mobile app.
-End-to-end strict mode, zero any.
+A Shopify webhook payload type the API publishes is the same type the web dashboard and the mobile app consume.
+Strict mode end to end.
+No any.

 @safer/integrations